Pabllo Vittar: 1993–2016: Early life

 Vittar appeared on TV for the first time in 2014, on a Brazilian talent singing show, performing "I Have Nothing" by Whitney Houston.
 He became famous in the media in 2015 with the success of his music video "Open Bar", a Portuguese-language version of Major Lazer's song "Lean On" with original lyrics, produced by Bonde do Rolê and Omulu.
 In less than four months, the video reached one million views on YouTube.
 He also released an extended play with the same name, using pop hits' instrumentals with new arrangements and lyrics.

-2017: Vai Passar Mal

-On 12 January 2017, his debut studio album Vai Passar Mal was released – including the singles "Nêga", "Todo Dia", "K.O.", "Corpo Sensual", "Então Vai" (with Diplo) and "Indestrutível".
-In the same month he released "Todo Dia" as the second single of the album, which became notorious at Brazilian Carnival due to its lyrics.
-The third single "K.O." became an even bigger hit and brought Vittar to nationwide fame and success; as of 2021, the song has over 381 million views on YouTube.
-The fourth single, "Corpo Sensual", was released on 6 September 2017, to similar success, resulting in over 321 million views on YouTube.

 Vittar has been featured in songs by international artists such as Major Lazer's "Sua Cara" (with fellow Brazilian singer Anitta).
 The music video was released on 30 July 2017, and reached 10th place on the list of most-viewed online videos in the first 24 hours, with 25 million views.
 The singer also appears on "I Got It", from Charli XCX's fourth mixtape Pop 2.
 Vittar collaborated again with XCX on "Flash Pose", released on 25 July 2019; the single was later included on Vittar's album 111.
 He also got to perform "Flash Pose" at the 2019 MTV Europe Music Awards.

-2018: Não Para Não

-On 15 August 2018, Pabllo Vittar released his second studio album Não Para Não – including the singles "Problema Seu", "Disk Me", "Seu Crime", "Buzina", and "Não Vou Deitar".
-Vittar toured in support of the album, in Brazil and internationally.
-An extended tour called NPN Pride saw Vittar performing in various pride parades throughout USA and Canada.
-The first two singles were released to great success, with "Disk Me" reaching over 85 million views and "Problema Seu" reaching over 112 million views on Youtube.
-The singles "Seu Crime" and "Buzina" also were successful, albeit with smaller numbers, with both reaching over 25 million views on Youtube.
-This album also featured Brazilian singers Dilsinho and Ludmilla in "Trago seu Amor de Volta" and "Vai Embora", respectively.